minhthanh3145/LR0_Parser_Generator/README.md

 -**State**: A DFA state is the result of computing closure on an item.

 -**Stack**: The primary interface of the parser.
 Stack contains DFA states.
-I noticed some textbooks say that there should be intermittent occurences of states and symbols, but i figured it would just be easier to maintain the states alone and symbols can be stored in a single variable.
+I noticed some textbooks say that there should be interleaving occurences of states and symbols, but i figured it would just be easier to maintain the states alone and symbols can be stored in a single variable.

 -**Parser**: The main class that reads the list of productions, constructing the automata, the parsing table and dictates the behavior of the stack and errors handling.